-The disk drive adapter functions of Super I/O chip include a floppy disk drive controller compatible with the industry standard 82077/765, a data separator, write pre-compensation circuitry, decode logic, data rate selection, a clock generator, drive interface control logic, and interrupt and DMA logic.
+The disk drive adapter functions of the Super I/O chip include a floppy disk drive controller that is compatible with industry standard 82077/765, a data separator, write pre-compensation circuitry, decode logic, data rate selection, a clock generator, drive interface control logic and interrupt and DMA logic.
 The wide range of functions integrated onto the Super I/O greatly reduces the number of components required for interfacing with floppy disk drives.
 The Super I/O supports four 360 K, 720 K, 1.2 M, 1.44 M or 2.88 M disk drives and data transfer rates of 250 Kb/s, 500 Kb/s or 1 Mb/s.

-The Super I/O provides two high speed serial communication ports (UARTs), one of which supports serial Infrared communication.
-Each UART includes a 16-byte send/receive FIFO, a programmable baud rate generator, complete modem control capability, and a processor interrupt system.
-Both UARTs provide legacy speed with baud rate up to 115.2 Kbps and also advanced speed with baud rates of 230 K, 460 K, or 921 Kbps, which support higher speed modems.
+It also provides two high speed serial communication ports (UARTs), one of which supports serial infrared communication.
+Each UART includes a 16-byte send/receive FIFO, a programmable baud rate generator, complete modem control capability and a processor interrupt system.
+Both UARTs provide legacy speed with baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which support higher speed modems.

-The Super I/O supports one PC-compatible printer port (SPP), Bi-directional Printer Port (BPP) and also Enhanced Parallel Port (EPP) and Extended Capabilities Port (ECP).
-Also available, through the printer port interface pins, are: Extension FDD Mode and Extension 2FDD Mode allowing one or two external floppy disk drives to be connected.
+The Super I/O supports one PC-compatible printer port (SPP), Bi-directional Printer Port (BPP), Enhanced Parallel Port (EPP) or Extended Capabilities Port (ECP).
+Extension FDD and Extension 2FDD Modes are also available through the printer port interface pins to allow one or two external floppy disk drives to be connected.

-The Super I/O provides functions that comply with ACPI (Advanced Configuration and Power Interface), which includes support of legacy and ACPI power management through SMI or SCI function pin.
-It also has auto power management to reduce power consumption.
+The Super I/O provides functions that comply with ACPI (Advanced Configuration and Power Interface), which includes support of legacy and ACPI power management through an SMI or SCI function pin.
+It also features auto power management to reduce power consumption.

-The Super I/O complies with Microsoft PC97 Hardware Design Guide.
-IRQs, DMAs, and I/O space resources are flexible to adjust to meet ISA PnP requirement.
-Moreover, it meets the specification of PC97's requirement in the power management: ACPI and DPM (Device Power Management).
+The Super I/O complies with the Microsoft PC98 Hardware Design Guide.
+IRQs, DMAs and I/O space resources can flexibly adjust to meet ISA PnP requirements.
+Moreover, it meets the specifications of PC98's power management requirements: ACPI and APM (Advanced Power Management).

-1-9 AIC -7895 MultiChannelTM Single-Chip UltraSCSI
+1-9 AIC-7895 MultiChannelTM Single-Chip UltraSCSI

-SUPER P6DBS/P6SBS has an on-board SCSI controller which is 100% compatible with all major operating and hardware platforms.
+The SUPER P6DBS/P6SBS has an onboard SCSI controller that is 100% compatible with all major operating and hardware platforms.
 PCI 2.1 and SCAM Level 1 compliance are assured.
 Two independent UltraSCSI channels provide a per channel data transfer rate of 40 MB/s.
 Connectors include two 68-pin 16-bit Ultra Wide SCSI connectors (JA1/JA2) and a 50-pin 8-bit Ultra SCSI connector (JA3).
-You can connect up to 15 devices (seven 8-bit internal and eight 16-bit internal or external SCSI devices, or 15 Wide internal and external SCSI devices).
+You can connect up to 15 devices (seven 8-bit internal and eight 16-bit internal or external SCSI devices, or 15 wide internal and external SCSI devices).